allenai/satlas/README.md

 The AI-generated geospatial data in Satlas [can be downloaded here](GeospatialDataProducts.md) for offline analysis.

 We have evaluated the accuracy of each model in terms of their precision and recall on each continent.
-[View the accuracy report here.](AccuracyReport.md)
+[View the Data Validation Report here.](DataValidationReport.md)

 Using the Code